Meet Robina State School

 Families will be invited to attend a Prep information night where parents can meet the Prep teachers.
 School tours will be offered with our Deputy Principal.
 There will be several opportunities for parents to attend a school tour.
 Students will be invited to a Prep Orientation morning.

-Please note that we have COVID-19 restrictions in place which may modify how we manage school visitors in 2020.
+Please note that we have COVID-19 restrictions in place which may modify how we manage school visitors.

 At the end of the school year, each child will get a letter from their new teacher letting them know their class and teacher name.
 They also have an activity to complete – a drawing of their family – to bring to Prep on their first day.